- Harvard University in Cambridge, Massachusetts: established in 1636 (oldest university in the US). Motto: Veritas ("Truth")

 - Ezra Pound, revolutionary poet turned pro-Mussolini propagandist, attended the University of Pennsylvania.

-- Penn inflicted Donald Trump on the world (class of 1968), along with many members of his family.
+- Donald Trump (class of 1968), along with many members of his family, went to Penn.

 - William Carlos Williams was a Penn graduate.